 Prior to Matrix Partners, Tim worked in investment banking at Merrill Lynch White Weld, splitting his time between the technology group in corporate finance and the mergers and acquisitions group.
-He also assisted several early stage technology companies with raising seed capital.
+He was also active in several seed stage investments.

 Tim joined Matrix Partners in 1984.
-Among the companies he has worked with over the years are OnDisplay, a provider of Web infrastructure software (IPO and later acquired by Vignette for $1.7 billion); Qihoo 360, the leading internet security company in China (Nasdaq: QIHU); Starent Networks, the leading provider of infrastructure solutions for mobile carriers (Nasdaq: STAR); Sycamore Networks, a provider of multiservice network solutions (Nasdaq: SCMR); and Tivoli Systems, the leading provider of system management solutions for distributed systems (one of the top two IPOs in 1995, later sold to IBM).
+Among the companies he has worked with over the years are OnDisplay, a provider of Web infrastructure software (IPO and later acquired by Vignette for $1.7 billion); Qihoo 360, the leading internet security company in China (Nasdaq: QIHU); SilverStream Software, a leader in Web services-oriented application development (IPO, later acquired by Novell); Starent Networks, the leading provider of infrastructure solutions for mobile carriers (Nasdaq: STAR); Sycamore Networks, a provider of multiservice network solutions (Nasdaq: SCMR); and Tivoli Systems, the leading provider of system management solutions for distributed systems (one of the top two IPOs in 1995, later sold to IBM).

 While continuing to support entrepreneurs starting companies in the U.S., Tim leads the firm’s international efforts, which have included recruiting founding partners and establishing two new funds in Mumbai, India and Beijing, China.

 Merrill Lynch Capital Markets

 M&A, corporate finance